 Acid Reflux is a major issue in many countries these days.
 About 50% of the population of Western countries is affected, with 10-20% suffering symptoms at least once a week.
 Gastro-oesophageal reflux disease or GORD is a more severe form of reflux.
 GORD especially is not a benign condition.
 Scarring, constriction, ulceration and even cancer of the oesophagus can result.
 At Advance Chiropractic & Acupuncture Clinic, Hertford we view the health of your gut as a crucial factor in your overall health and wellbeing.
-Our acupuncture, dietary and lifestyle recommendations are instrumental in helping patients find symptomatic relief, including with acid reflux and GORD.
+Our acupuncture, Chinese herbs, dietary and lifestyle recommendations are instrumental in helping patients find symptomatic relief, including with acid reflux and GORD.
 Your gut health goes to every part of your body, physical, mental and emotional.
 Get in touch with us today and start to feel the benefits of optimal gut health.

 Acid Reflux and GORD: Scourges of Our Times